Canon RF 85mm F1.4L VCM Review

 Summary Verdict

 The Canon RF 85mm F1.4L VCM is the fifth in Canon’s series of RF-mount hybrid prime lenses, designed with the needs of both photographers and video creators in mind.
-It’s compact and lightweight compared to the RF 85mm F1.2L, but still delivers fast, quiet and smooth autofocusing with minimal focus breathing, making it an excellent choice for hybrid shooters.
+It’s compact and lightweight compared to the RF 85mm F1.2L (£2,999.00 / $3099.00), but faster and better-built than the Canon RF 85mm f2 IS Macro STM (£669.99 / $689.00).
+Furthermore, it delivers sharp images and fast, quiet and smooth autofocusing with minimal focus breathing, making it an excellent choice for hybrid shooters.
 With an f/1.4 aperture and 11-blade diaphragm, it’s particularly well-suited for portraiture, offering attractive bokeh and subject separation.
-This lens will likely appeal to wedding photographers, videographers and creative storytellers alike.

 For